intel/.github/profile/README.md

 </div>

 # Develop on Intel, from AI PC to Data Center
 Speed up AI development using Intel®-optimized software on the latest Intel® Core™ Ultra processor, Intel® Xeon® processor, Intel® Gaudi® AI Accelerator, and GPU compute.
-You can get started right away on the [Intel® Tiber™ AI Cloud](https://console.cloud.intel.com/docs/index.html) for free.

 As a participant in the open source software community since 1989, Intel uses industry collaboration, co-engineering, and open source contributions to deliver a steady stream of code and optimizations that work across multiple platforms and use cases.
 We push our contributions upstream so developers get the most current and optimized software that works across multiple platforms and maintains security.